jkstill/sqlrun/README.md

 Drivers:

 Several default paths include	 <driver>, where <driver> is the name of the database name as per DBI installed drivers can be listed with ./drivers.pl

 					 --db	 which database to connect to
-	    --driver  which db driver to use - default is 'Oracle' --tx-behavior  for DML - [rollback|commit] - default is rollback commit or rollback is peformed after every DML transaction
+				--driver	 which db driver to use - default is 'Oracle'

+		 --tx-behavior	 for DML - [rollback|commit] - default is rollback
+							 commit or rollback is peformed after every DML transaction -tx-per-transaction	 number of DML to perform before commit or rollback - default is 0

 			 --username	 account to connect to
 			 --password	 obvious.
 							 user will be prompted for password if not on the command line --host		 hostname of database
 		--max-sessions	 number of sessions to use

 			--exe-delay	 seconds to delay between sql executions defaults to 0.1 seconds

-     --connect-delay  seconds to delay be between connections valid only for --session-mode trickle
+	  --connect-delay	 seconds to delay be between connections valid only for --connect-mode trickle

 		--connect-mode	 [ trickle | flood | tsunami ] - default is flood
 							 trickle: gradually add sessions up to max-sessions
 							 flood: startup sessions as quickly as possible
 							 tsunami: wait until all sessions are connected before they are allowed to work

 			 --exe-mode	 [ sequential | semi-random | truly-random ] - default is sequential
 							 sequential: each session iterates through the SQL statements serially
 							 semi-random: a value assigned in the sqlfile determines how frequently each SQL is executed
 							 truly-random: SQL selected randomly by each session

 				--sqldir	 location of SQL script files and bind variable files. default is ~/.config/sqlrun/SQL/<driver>
 							 override with fully qualified directory name

 			  --sqlfile	 this refers to the file that names the SQL script files to use the names of the bind variable files will be defined here as well override with fully qualified file name

 			 --parmfile	 file containing session parameters to set default is ~/.config/sqlrun/SQL/<driver>/parameters.conf
 							 override with fully qualified file name

 --driver-config-file	 A JSON file that describes the connect string for the database
 							 default is ~/.config/sqlrun/SQL/<driver>/parameters.conf
 							 Normally there is no need to edit this file override with fully qualified file name

 			  --runtime	 how long (in seconds) the jobs should run the timer starts when the first session starts

-   --bind-array-size  defines how many records from the bind array file are to be used per SQL execution
+	--bind-array-size	 defines how many records from the bind array file are to be used per SQL execution default is 10000
-		      default is 1
-		      Note: not yet implemented
+--bind-array-randomize	randomize the order of the bind values before use.
+								this is applied before the bind array size is changed (if that was requested)

   --cache-array-size	 defines the size of array to use to retreive data - similar to 'set array' in sqlplus
 							 default is 100

 		 --raise-error	 raise errors in DBI database connections - default is true --print-error	 print errors in DBI database connections - default is false --autocommit	 automatically commit transactions - default is false

 				--sysdba	 connect as sysdba
 			  --sysoper	 connect as sysoper
 				--schema	 do 'alter session set current_schema' to this schema useful when you need to connect as sysdba and do not wish to modify SQL to fully qualify object names

-	     --trace  enable 10046 trace with binds - sets tracefile_identifier to SQLRUN-timestamp --tracefile-id  set the tracefile identifier value. default is SQLRUN-timestamp. a timestamp will be appended to the identifier.
+				 --trace	 enable 10046 trace with binds - sets tracefile_identifier to SQLRUN-timestamp --trace-level	 level to set trace to - typically 8 or 12 --tracefile-id	 set the tracefile identifier value. default is SQLRUN-timestamp. a timestamp will be appended to the identifier.

 		  --xact-tally	 count the number of executions of SQL specifed in sqlfile.conf --xact-tally-file	 file used for xact-tally - default is 'rc.log'

 							 counting the number of transactions may be useful when testing the client result cache or SQL Tracing is not used

+--ignored-errors-file A file containing errors to ignore.
+These may be the error number or the formatted error
+							 One error per line in the file. eg. Table not found can be '942' or 'ORA-00942'

-     --pause-at-exit  pause before exiting children - a prompt will appear to let the children exit
+	  --pause-at-exit	 pause before exiting children - a prompt will appear to let the children exit --pause-nowait	 when used with --pause-at-exit the script will still wait for all children to finish, but you will not be prompted to press ENTER. this allows the script to be run from a shell script, and run other commands following sqlrun.pl otherwise the script just exits, as children are running in the background

 				 --debug	 enables some debugging output
 		--exit-trigger	 used to trigger 'exit' code that may be present for debugging

 			  --verbose	 print some informational messages

   --client-result-cache-trace enable tracing of client result cache - event 10843